Casey Printers: Playoffs

+Grey Cup

 Records

-Printers held the CFL record for single-game completion percentage, set with the BC Lions in a 49-11 victory over the Hamilton Tiger-Cats at Ivor Wynne Stadium on August 13, 2004.
+Printers held the CFL record for single-game completion percentage, set with the BC Lions in a 49–11 victory over the Hamilton Tiger-Cats at Ivor Wynne Stadium on August 13, 2004.
 Printers completed 20 of 22 passes (90.9%) for 303 yards, including four touchdowns to slotback Geroy Simon, which has since been broken by Ricky Ray of the Edmonton Eskimos on October 31, 2008.
 Simon's four TD catches also tied a team record.
-As the Lions' starting quarterback for most of the 2004 season, Printers was also instrumental in Geroy Simon's league-best 14 touchdown receptions and league-best 1750 receiving yards, which broke the Lions' club record for receiving yards in a season.
-The previous record was 1731 yards, set by Darren Flutie in 1994.
+As the Lions' starting quarterback for most of the 2004 season, Printers was also instrumental in Geroy Simon's league-best 14 touchdown receptions and league-best 1,750 receiving yards, which broke the Lions' club record for receiving yards in a season.
+The previous record was 1,731 yards, set by Darren Flutie in 1994.

-Personal
+Personal life

 His favorite player while growing up was Warren Moon.
 Outside of football, Printers is a motivational speaker.